Restrictions easing in US and Europe amid disaster in India

 And in Italy, medical experts and politicians expressed concern about a possible spike in infections after tens of thousands of jubilant soccer fans converged on Milan’s main square Sunday to celebrate Inter Milan’s league title.

-Associated Press writers Krutika Pathi in New Delhi; Ken Ritter in Las Vegas; Samuel Petrequin in Brussels contributed to this report.
+Associated Press writers Krutika Pathi in New Delhi; Ken Ritter in Las Vegas; Samuel Petrequin in Brussels; and Mark Pratt in Boston; Corey Williams in West Bloomfield, Michigan; and Karel Janicek in Prague contributed to this report.
+Hollingsworth reported from Mission, Kansas.

 Associated Press